DoriTran/AngularJS-Seed-Project/README.md

 You need git to clone the `AngularJS Seed Project` repository.

-We also use a number of Node.js tools to initialize and test `angular-gulp-bower-seed`.
+I also use Node.js tools to initialize and test.
 You must have Node.js and its package manager (npm) installed.

 ### Clone `AngularJs Seed Project`